learn-co-students/ruby-objects-has-many-through-readme-nyc-web-031218/README.md

 * A company that offers a network of doctors to their employees _through_ the company's insurance program.
 * A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post.
-* A Lyft driver that you are connected to _through_ the rides you've taken.
+* A Lyft driver that you are connected to _through_ the rides you've taken with them.

 These are just a few examples of the kind of indirect relationships that we may need to model in our programs.

 In this lesson, we'll build out just such a relationship using waiters, customers, and meals.
-A customer can has many meals, and a customer can have many waiters through those meals.
+A customer has many meals, and a customer has many waiters through those meals.
 Similarly, a waiter has many meals, and has many customers through meals.
 We'll dig into that in just a minute, but let's start with the stuff we already know.

 ## Our Domain Model